GaretJax/pop-analysis-suite/docs/documentation/quick-start.rst

 different virtual machines.
 The first step which has to be done to generate a report is to collect them in a unique place::

-   $ pas measure collect testmeasure
+   $ pas measure collect test_measure

 This command has the effect to gather all different measure files and place them in an appropriate tree structure inside the ``report`` directory.
 The